NGC 2962 - Lenticular Galaxy in Sextans

 Apparent size of NGC 2962The following table reports NGC 2962 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 2962 is a visual representation of it.

 The image below is a photograph of NGC 2962 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 2962 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 2962 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 2962 - Lenticular Galaxy in Sextans is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 2962 - Lenticular Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 2962

 Celestial coordinates for the J2000 equinox of NGC 2962 are provided in the following table: